mvandop/ElkhornSloughPublic/README.md

 This repository contains the data and code to generate an R Shiny app that displays information about the Elkhorn Slough's water quality and land cover types for four sub-basins, including Azevedo Pond, Moro Cojo, East Bennett, and North Marsh.

+Before running the app, make sure to change the directory.
+While it can be changed individually, it can also be done by adding your working directory to the list "workdir"--this is helpful when working with collaborators.
+Otherwise, just make sure all packages are installed, and the app is ready to run.

 A brief description of the files:

 Folder 'app' contains ui.R and server.R, for the generation of the Shiny app.